ItsOnlyGame/Rift/README.md

 - **Aliases:** ``delete``, ``del``
 - **Usage:** ``r!delete [amount]`` deletes the give amount of messages. ``r!delete`` only deletes one message
 - Deletes messages
+- This commands doesn't have a slash version

 ## Other